 In the summer of 2012, we sensed God’s leadership about launching a new campus in Mount Vernon, OH with the support of the SEND North America team.

 In February 2013, we were blessed to launch our first multi-site campus in Mount Vernon.
 This campus was led by our Teaching Pastor, Adam Pursel.
 In October of 2020, we celebrated Lifepoint Mount Vernon Church becoming at autonomous church.

 In March of 2016, we launched our third campus in Delaware, which is led by our Teaching Pastor, Kale Booher.

 In January of 2018, we launched our fourth campus in Westerville, which is led by our Teaching Pastor, Ed Traverse.

-In 2018, we renovated the old Buehler’s grocery store, which meant we could reach more people so that we could send more people.
+In 2018, we renovated the old Buehler’s grocery store, which meant we could reach more people so that we could both seat and send more people.

 In July of 2020 our Westerville campus moved into its first facility on E. Shrock Rd., which is strategic to reach and empower the growing diversity of Columbus.

 In August of 2021, we moved into our first facility in 17 years that was built from the ground up.
 Our vision is not to become a megachurch but to be a multiplying church, where people are equipped to see God as the source of their lives and help others do the same.